cerisara/DragonGoApp/README.md

 DragonGoApp
 ===========

-Android app to play the game of go with the DGS (and OGS in beta) servers.
+Android app to play the game of go with the DGS (and OGS) servers.

 ---------------------

-*New feature: DragonGoApp now also supports basic playing on the online-go.com (OGS) server !*
+*This is a new feature: DragonGoApp now also supports basic playing on the online-go.com (OGS) server !*

 Playing on OGS is for now very limited and is still beta code.
 So the app may crash or not behave as expected !